SIGPLAN/SIGPLAN.github.io/PAC.md

 website of the specific conference for additional details about other sources of funding and deadlines.

+## Students and Scholars from Historically Marginalized Groups

+Are you a student or scholar from a historically marginalized group?
+For example, specific to the United States, are you from a Historically Black College or University or Minority Serving Institution?
+Would you like to attend a SIGPLAN-sponsored conference, but need additional funding to do so?
+The SIGPLAN Professional Activities Committee (PAC) provides support to help advance professional goals such as these.
+Even if you are not a SIGPLAN member, you can apply, as long as the event you are participating in is sponsored by SIGPLAN.

+If you are a student, please follow the instructions above under Student Members, and indicate that you are from a historically marginalized group in the application form, and indicate which one.
+Neither you nor your advisor needs to be a member of SIGPLAN.
+If you are not a student, please follow the instructions above under Professional Members and indicate you are from a historically marginalized group in your email, and indicate which one.
+You need not be a member of SIGPLAN.

 ## Child-care Travel Support

 Would you like to attend a SIGPLAN-sponsored event, but cannot